zriyansh/signoz.io/docs/userguide/overview.md

 - [Navigate the User Interface](/docs/userguide/navigate-user-interface/).
 Learn how to use the elements that comprise the user interface.
 - [Metrics](/docs/userguide/metrics/).
 Understand how to see an overview of your applications.
 - [Traces](/docs/userguide/traces/).
 Learn how to retrieve detailed telemetry data.
-- [Dashboards](/docs/userguide/dashboards/).
-Learn how to use custom dashboards to get insight into how well your application is performing.
+- [Dashboards and Panels](/docs/userguide/manage-dashboards-and-panels).
+Learn how to use custom dashboards and panels to get insight into how well your application is performing.

 ## Related Topics